metalichen/metalichen.github.io/_pages/service.md

 ## Paying forward

-Being grateful to all the great mentors I met during my career, I am trying to welcome more junior members of the community: from preschoolers to undergrad students.
+Being grateful to all the great mentors I met during my career, I am trying to welcome more junior members of the community, from preschoolers to undergrad students.

 **1. The Science Mentors**\
   [TSM](https://www.thesciencementors.com/en) is a program providing support and career advice to Russian-speaking undergrad students by connecting them to more experienced scholars.
 I have been a mentor for two cycles of the program, and also was interviewed on a live stream ([Watch on YouTube (in Russian)](https://www.youtube.com/watch?v=1G5a-NEvQRI&t=2s&ab_channel=TheScienceMentors))